 - Chairing meetings.

-- Filing a report each year with the Faculty Council, with a copy to the deans, provost and vice president for educational affairs, and president.
+- Filing a report each year with the Faculty Council, with a copy to the deans, provost & senior vice president for academic affairs, and the president.

 - Representing the committee as spokesperson.

 Ex officio members of the committee are: a representative from the Center for Educational Technology, a representative of the Office of Multicultural Affairs, and the Center for Faculty Excellence director.
 The ex officio members do not participate in the selection of the recipient of the Excellence in Teaching Award.

 Generally, the committee operates by consensus and votes by Robert's Rules (or a modified version of them).